Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 Let's have two options on our selection screen.
 We know how to draw sprites and backgrounds, right?
 So, let's try having a "Character Select" and a "Stage Select," allowing the Player to choose the former and the latter.
 Before we code the menu, let's draw two more sprites and two more backgrounds.

 Now that our New Graphics are ready, let's make a new scene for the menu, separate from our Gameplay Loop! we can switch between them by calling the `ret` Command when the requisite Loop is done.
+This will take us to the next "Scene" in the List we have in `main.asm`:

+Since we have 3 characters and 3 stages to choose from, let's create the logic for those now:

+  .draw_character_selection
+  .draw_character_1_selected
+    bn .selection_flags, 0, .draw_character_2_selected
+  .draw_character_2_selected
+  ...

 Although drawing text is outside my skill level, I do know how to draw numbers on-the-fly from live numbers in memory.